Diversity starts at the top.

 In 2019, 37% of S&P 500 companies did not have any Black board members.
 Black directors only comprised 4% of Russell 3000 board directors.
 Our Black Corporate Board Readiness (BCBR) program helps prepare Black executives for board service, and connect those candidates to networks to increase the likelihood of placement.
 The program is open to executives with extensive senior leadership experience or equivalent span of control (e.g., CEO or GM), who are interested in public or private corporate board service. #ITSTIME to take your seat at the board table.

-Board member Shellye Archambeau, author of Unapologetically Ambitious, speaks on how corporations can catalyze diversity.
+Board member Shellye Archambeau, author of Unapologetically Ambitious on diversity

 Across the nation, people are screaming, crying out for social equality and to get rid of social injustice, inequality.
 My feeling is that business has a role to play and that it’s very important for business to act now.
 If business does not show leadership now, people will look for leadership elsewhere.
 Leadership by business starts by ensuring more diversity in the boardroom.